 Don’t be daft like Captain Jack!

-“You can not even imagine some of the things we have to put up with and endure during the month of October, let alone Halloween!” states Gina.
+“You can not even imagine some of the things we have to put up with and endure during the month of October, let alone Halloween!” states Gracie.
 “So when we started having problems with our crew – we said ‘that’s it!’
 We dismissed our entire crew in December.”

 “We wanted our fans to believe that we were going to continue with the haunt.” states Jack.
 “But we wanted more to surprise them.
 It was the best decisions we made.”

-“The worst part was coming up with a title that did not give away what we were doing.” replies Gina.
+“The worst part was coming up with a title that did not give away what we were doing.” replies Gracie.
 “The overall theme was ‘Pirates of The Hollow’ but we could not call it that.
 It was too obvious.
 We always want to surprise our fans and followers.
 We then wanted to call it ‘X Marks The Spot.’
 But that too was obvious.
 So we called it ‘Crossroads.’”

 The story of Crossroads is simple.
 It’s an ancient story that involves a human wanting to succeed in life so they go to a crossroad (a place where two roads cross each other) they dig a hole and place something in the hole to summon a demon to sell their soul to gain success.

-There were no demons and no selling of souls for the Rosenquists.
+There were no demons and no selling of souls for the artisans.
 For them it was simply the crossroads of decisions and which decision they would make.
 The result was an elaborate display, show and a haunting experience for the whole family!

 The season began in June, when we entered in to the Baldwin June Bug Days Parade.
 Their float featured the event’s theme to the fullest.
 The June Bug Days theme was “Grillin’With The Bug.”
-Gina spent a better half of a month to create our own version of ‘the bug.’
+Gracie spent a better half of a month to create our own version of ‘the bug.’
 The float contained a grill cooking up various body parts, with various props including the M & M guys, skeletons, George and Rexy.
-Although they did not win this year, Gina did scare the Cumberland Band Director, who was featured after Spooky Hollow’s float.
+Although they did not win this year, Gracie did scare the Cumberland Band Director, who was featured after Spooky Hollow’s float.

 “For seventeen years we have always wanted to build a pirate ship.” tells Jack.
 “It took a bit of ingenuity to create such an incredible feat.”